mainmatter/mainmatter.com/workshops/_posts/2016-12-17-ember-data-basics.md

     custom ember-data transforms.
   duration: 90
   agenda_items:
-  - title: 'Exercise: Three Transforms'
-    description: "Build three transforms so that you can access some interesting API data on our large example app:\n\n* RGB color\n* Array\n* Object\n \nWith reasonable unit tests for at least one of the three.
-Ensure that you handle important edge cases (like null value) appropriately."
-    item_type: exercise
-    start_time: '18:00'
-    duration: 60
   - title: Transforms vs. Other Options
     description: Ember-data transforms allow us to define other types of model attributes.
       We'll look at the practical differences between using transforms, compared to